Charestlab/shinier/README.md

 **SHINIER Advantage**: Provides **multiple standards** allowing users to choose the most appropriate for their display technology and research context.

+**WARNING AND REMINDER**: Ajusting for the luminance transfer functions implemented in image-capturing devices and the precise calibration of display monitors are essential for accurate visual stimulus presentation.

 ---

 ## ⚙️ Detailed Processing Modes